VincentQQu/LF-Transmission/README.md

 ## How to Predict User Angular Attention?

-1.Place the light field image (LFI) (in form of subview) into the folder: `./Dataset/APP/MINI_BATCH_DATA_TEST`.
+1.Place the light field image (LFI) (in form of subviews) into the folder: `./Dataset/APP/MINI_BATCH_DATA_TEST`.
 For convenience, a sample LFI has already been placed in this folder.

 2.Run `python3 app.py`.
 Note: If you are predicting LFI from a new dataset, ensure that your LFI have a resolution of `9 × 9 × 600 × 400 × 3` (either cropping or up/downsampling).